The MOSAIC Team

 Justin Allen, BA, EMT-P

 Emergency Medical Services (EMS) QI Coordinator

-The EMS quality improvement coordinator collaborates with medical control authorities (MCAs), EMS agencies, and hospitals to develop prehospital reports and identify areas for quality improvement.
-In addition, the individual in this position works closely with the Division of EMS and Trauma on initiatives to improve the quality of stroke care.
+As EMS QI coordinator, Allen collaborates with medical control authorities (MCAs), EMS agencies, and hospitals to develop prehospital reports and identify areas for quality improvement.
+He also works closely with the MDHHS Division of EMS and Trauma on initiatives to improve the quality of stroke care.

 Sue O’Brien, MSN, BSN, CCRN, CEN, ANVP

 As the quality systems improvement specialist, O'Brien is responsible for QI interventions to improve stroke care, including the use of performance-improvement indicators and evidence‐based clinical practice guidelines.
 She works closely with the EMS QI coordinator, provides staff support for the clinical consultant, conducts QI activities and site visits with each participating hospital, assists with the Transition of Care (TOC) project, including recruiting additional hospitals, plans agendas and staff for the Michigan Stroke Initiative, updates the SSOC report, and develops new QI and data abstraction training plans.
 In addition, she assists with grant reporting, participates in evaluation activities, provides QI training for stroke leaders, and coordinates stroke public awareness and risk reduction activities with the MDHHS Heart Disease and Stroke Prevention Unit.

 This position manages the Heart Disease and Stroke Prevention Unit within the Cardiovascular Health, Nutrition and Physical Activity Section in the MDHHS Division of Chronic Disease and Injury Control and also oversees the quality systems improvement specialist on the MOSAIC project and contributes to overall project decisions on the grant.